-COURSE DESCRIPTION: This course is designed to offer an individual-based analysis of physical fitness and personal health issues.
-Emphasis will be on planning and managing one's own lifestyle for health and well-being.
+CALENDAR DESCRIPTION: This course is an individual-based analysis of physical fitness and personal health issues.
+The emphasis is on planning and managing your own lifestyle for health and well-being.

+CREDIT/CONTACT HOURS: 3 (3 -0 -1).
+3 hours lecture and 1 hour lab.

+DELIVERY MODE(S): Classroom lectures and activity labs.

+OBJECTIVES:
-COURSE OBJECTIVES: 1.
-To contribute to a knowledge and understanding of the basic concepts of wellness, health promotion, active living, physical fitness and nutrition.

-2. To develop a personal plan for living a healthy, well balanced life.

-3. To identify health and fitness as resources and major components in achieving quality life.

-4. To develop an awareness of the function of various public and private agencies in promoting health within the community.
+- 1. To develop a knowledge and understanding of the basic concepts of wellness, health promotion, active living, physical fitness and nutrition. - 2.
+To develop a personal plan for living a healthy, well balanced life. - 3.
+To identify health and fitness as resources and major components in achieving quality life. - 4.
+To develop an awareness of the function of various public and private agencies in promoting health within the community.

 TRANSFERABILITY: University of Alberta HE ED 110(3)

-University of Calgary PHED 247(3)

-University of Lethbridge KNES 1000(3)
+University of Calgary PHED 247 (3) University of Lethbridge KNES 1000(3)